DimitrivC/Final_Project/DESIGN.md

     Required: Icon; onClick function for Icon; Fragment linked to Icon; text in Icon.
   (2) Click on a button with the text "Log out" to log out.
     Required: Button for Logging out saying "Log out" (xml file); onClick function added to button (xml); onClick function for button (java) containing: Firebase thing for loggin out; intent to go to Login_Activity; finish.
-  (3) Click on a button with the text "Add charity" to:
+  (3) Click on a button with the text "Add charity".
+She will see a scrollable list attached to the button:
+    Required: button; onClick; scrolable list
-      (3.1) Select a charity.
-If the user clicks on the "Add charity" button, she will see a list, attached to the button, which she can scroll down.
+    (3.1) On the list If the user clicks on the "Add charity" button, she will see a list, attached to the button, which she can scroll down.
 The list contains names of charities retrieved via the API: http://developer.everydayhero.com/charities/
-        Required: button, list
+        Required: list should be filled with API content, dynamic; options should be clickable.
     (3.2) Name a charity.
 At the top of the list, there's an option "Insert charity."
 If the users clicks this, there will be a table, with no name:
-      If the user (3.1) selects a charity or (3.2) names a charity, we will see a table, with above it the name of the charity which has been selected, or
+      If the user (3.1) selects a charity or (3.2) names a charity, we will see a table, with above it the name of the charity which has been selected, or @@@ name inserted isn't there yet.
-      Then show table, @@.
-See (5).
-      Both the selecting and inserting can be done multiple times, but it seems that it's useful to have a limit to the amount that can be selected/named.

-  Select a charity by clicking on a button with the text ".
-This can be done multiple times, but it seems there should be a limit, which should include (4).
-She can only select charities she hasn't selected before.
+      The table has X rows and three columns.
+The three columns are:
+      Outcome (left): (Above the top most table directly above this column is the text: ).
+This content cannot be changed.
+The number of outcomes determines the number of rows.
         Required:
-  (4) Insert a charity herself, via the same route as (3) Select a charity.
-She can only insert charities she hasn't inserted before (so the name should be differet), and cannot insert charities with a name similar to one of the charities she has selected via (3).
-Furthermore, there's a limit for the amount of times she can do this, which also takes into account (3) (it is the same limit as mentioned by (3)).
+      Probability (middle):
         Required:
-  (5) If (3) or (4) is done, she can, for that particular charity:
+      Value (right):
         Required:
+      Both the selecting and inserting can be done multiple times, but it seems that it's useful to have a limit to the amount that can be selected/named.

+  (6) Clik a button:
-  (6) Calculate button.
+  Calculate button.
 If she hasn't done what was required, she will be notified.
 Specifically: @@.
+  Save new Charity
+  Add Saved charity.
     Required:
 (iii) Also required:
   (a) Check to see if the user is logged in via Firebase as soon as the user reaches this Activity.
 If not, she will be redirected to Login_Activity.
 If she is, nothing happens (so she remains on this page).